zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms.md

 #### Apply array as edits

 And there is a corresponding '`applyArrayAsEdits`' EditScope method that simplifies applying edits to an existing EditScope 'entity' array.
-This is often done in a ParameterCollector's '`receiveResult`' callback:
+This is often done in a ParameterCollector's '`receiveResult`' callback, as in the following example.

 ```typescript